In order to uphold a culture of fairness and integrity, USF students are required to adhere to the university’s honor code.

 Suspension is the intermediate level sanction recommended by the Academic Integrity Committee to the student's Dean.
 Suspension will typically be imposed for one semester, but may be imposed for two semesters.
 Suspension is noted on the student's transcript at the end of the semester's entries in which the violation occurred: "Suspension: Violation of Honor Code."

-Offenses for which suspension is an appropriate sanctions are extensive, grave and/or serious first-time violations, or for a repeat violation of a lesser offense.
+Offenses for which suspension is an appropriate sanction are extensive, grave and/or serious first-time violations, or for a repeat violation of a lesser offense.
 Examples of offenses in which suspension is the appropriate sanction include, but are not limited to:

 - Complete or partial plagiarism on a paper;